 1 SECTION 186.
-IC 20-51-4-9, AS AMENDED BY P.L.251-2017, 2 SECTION 18, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 3 UPON PASSAGE]: Sec.
-9. (a) Except as provided in subsection (b), 4 the department shall enforce the following consequences for an eligible 5 school that is nonpublic: 6 (1) If the school is placed in either of the lowest two (2) 7 categories or designations under IC 20-31-8-3 for two (2) 8 consecutive years, the department shall suspend choice 9 scholarship payments for one (1) year for new students who would otherwise use a choice scholarship to attend the school.
-10 (2) If the school is placed in either of the lowest two (2) 11 categories or designations under IC 20-31-8-3 for three (3) 12 consecutive years, the department shall suspend choice 13 scholarship payments for new students who would otherwise use 14 15 a choice scholarship to attend the school until the school is placed in the middle category or higher category or designation, for two 16 (2) consecutive years.
-17 18 (3) If the school is placed in the lowest category or designation 19 under IC 20-31-8-3 for three (3) consecutive years, the 20 department shall suspend choice scholarship payments for new students who would otherwise use a choice scholarship to attend 21 22 the school until the school is placed in the middle category or 23 higher category or designation, for three (3) consecutive years.
-24 (4) Students who: 25 (A) are currently enrolled at a school described in subdivision 26 (1), (2), or (3); and 27 (B) qualify for a choice scholarship for the upcoming school 28 year; 29 may continue to receive a choice scholarship at the school.
-30 (b) An eligible school may submit a request to the state board to 31 waive or delay consequences imposed under subsection (a) for a 32 particular school year.
-The state board may grant a request to an 33 eligible school that requests a waiver or delay under this subsection if the eligible school demonstrates that a majority of students in the 34 35 eligible school demonstrated academic improvement during the preceding school year.
-A waiver or delay granted to an eligible school 36 37 under this subsection is for one (1) school year only.
-An eligible school 38 must make an additional request under this subsection to the state 39 board to receive further delay or waiver of consequences imposed 40 under subsection (a).
+IC 20-51-4-9, AS AMENDED BY P.L.251-2017 2 SECTION 18, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 3 UPON PASSAGE]: Sec.
+9. (a) Except as provided in subsection (b) 4 the department shall enforce the following consequences for an eligible 5 school that is nonpublic: 6 (1) If the school is placed in either of the lowest two (2) 7 categories or designations under IC 20-31-8-3 for two (2) 8 consecutive years, the department shall suspend choice 9 scholarship payments for one (1) year for new students who 10 would otherwise use a choice scholarship to attend the school.
+11 (2) If the school is placed in either of the lowest two (2) 12 categories or designations under IC 20-31-8-3 for three (3) 13 consecutive years, the department shall suspend choice 14 scholarship payments for new students who would otherwise use 15 a choice scholarship to attend the school until the school is placed 16 in the middle category or higher category or designation, for two 17 (2) consecutive years.
+18 (3) If the school is placed in the lowest category or designation 19 under IC 20-31-8-3 for three (3) consecutive years, the 20 department shall suspend choice scholarship payments for new 21 students who would otherwise use a choice scholarship to attend 22 the school until the school is placed in the middle category or 23 higher category or designation, for three (3) consecutive years.
+24 (4) Students who: 25 (A) are currently enrolled at a school described in subdivision 26 (1), (2), or (3); and 27 (B) qualify for a choice scholarship for the upcoming schoo may continue to receive a choice scholarship at the school.

+(b) An eligible school may submit a request to the state board to waive or delay consequences imposed under subsection (a) for a particular school year.
+The state board may grant a request to an eligible school that requests a waiver or delay under this subsection if the eligible school demonstrates that a majority of students in the eligible school demonstrated academic improvement during the preceding school year.
+A waiver or delay granted to an eligible school under this subsection is for one (1) school year only.
+An eligible school must make an additional request under this subsection to the state board to receive further delay or waiver of consequences imposed under subsection (a).